 So, second, it is important to stress that a headshot should always be made by a professional photographer.
 Outside of acting, most people with profiles online commonly make the mistake of using non-professional photos for their profile.
 So, getting a professional headshot made is a good way to stand apart from those profiles.
 There are many reasons this is important.
 Those serious about their acting career already know the importance of getting professional headshots.
 So, once you have a good headshot made, do you need to ever put your name on them?

-For acting headshots, having your name on the photos is not important for online profiles.
-After all, your photo is already under your own account profile with your name and other information.
+For acting headshots, having your name on the photos is not important for online profiles but it is for physical prints.
+For online profiles, your photo is already under your own account profile with your name and other information associated to it.
 So, not being able to relate a name to a face or making the mistake of relating your photo with an incorrect name is unlikely.
-But what about when you need to submit printed headshots?

 There are still scenarios where you might need to provide printed headshots.
+Some talent agents in Los Angeles still request prints be mailed in for submission.
 In prints, it is helpful to have your name on the photos.
 You might even consider a phone number or email address.
 If you use an email address, make it as short and memorable as possible.

 For example, try not to use an email such as [email protected] This distracts from your photo and increases the likelihood of a typing error.
 It is unlikely [email protected] would be available but, perhaps something like [email protected] is.
 An alternative is placing a short memorable website URL.
 You can make a short URL with sites like Bitly.
 This way you could provide a convenient link to a website or other web page of importance.